astagi/mobileapp-tools/README.md

 - Tutorial 3 (Moving between pages):
 We don't want to show only the timeline.
 We need now to create a cool menu that allows us to switch between stream tweets, mentions, directs and shows our profile.
 We don't need to define pages for the moment, just make a better header, the menu and the engine, that is the main part of this tutorial.

+- Tutorial 4 (Menu and toasts): here we go! first time we import external plugins written in native code (Java in this case)!!
+These plugin are usually ported on every other platform and this allows us to write the code only in javascript whitout concerning about how the native code works.
+In this case we imported the "simplemenu" and the "toast plugin" ( ok, I imported someone more but nevermind, we don't need them now ).
+It's nice to see how it's easy to make them working.
+I imported the source in my Java code, modified the xml file ( see phonegap documentation first ) and finally I defined my menu using only html and javascript and launching toasts into javascriptcallbacks.
+Following the code will explain you better :)

+- Tutorial 5 (Save data with Lawnchair): coming soon :)

+- Tutorial 6 (Globalization and translators contribution): coming soon :)